FedericoMiscione/DL_Homework/README.md

 It has been implemented a customized version of a GINE convolutional layer.
 The reason being the inadequate performance on datasets A and B.
 Exploring the *torch_geometric* library we noticed that GINEConv layer is often suggested in graph classification with label noise.
 In particular, given the obtained results with
 the GIN-based model and knowing the fact that the GINEConv layer extends the expressive power of traditional GIN by incorporating edge features into the aggregration procedure, we chose to implement a customized version of this convolutional layer in order to integrate it in the GNN model provided through the kaggle baseline notebook.

-This model has been trained using a Generalized Cross Entropy loss function with parameter q=0.7.
+This model has been trained using a Generalized Cross Entropy loss function with parameter q=0.7 on the dataset B. While for the others the NoisyCrossEntropy has been used with noise_prob parameter set to 0.5.

 The optimizer is Adam with starting learning rate 1e-2 with weight decay set to 1e-4, and a ReduceLROnPlateau scheduler has been applied on the following parameters with
 the following parameters: